-TEAM Respond to the following questions based on your experience in the activities today.
-BUILDING REFLECTION How did you help the team today?
+Respond to the following questions based on your experience in the activities today.

+How did you help the team today?
 What is one way you challenged yourself during the activities today?
-What is something your associate member class needs to work on to become a more effective team?
-What is something you want to contribute to your associate member class this semester?
-How will you hold yourself accountable to this?
+XX71 XX71 What is something your associate member class needs to work on to become a more effective team?

-STUDY GUIDE
+CORNERSTONE STUDY GUIDE

-CORNERSTONE Week 2: The History and Being a Better Man
+Week 2: The History and Being a Better Man